lrenek/Spam-Classification/readme.txt

 To install, type the command at the command prompt: pip install –upgrade pandas.
 Scikit-learn:
 To install, type the command at the command prompt: pip install –upgrade scikit-learn.
+Tensorflow:
+To install, type the command at the command prompt: pip install –upgrade tensoflow.
+Keras:
+To install, type the command at the command prompt: pip install –upgrade keras.